stuart-bradley/Beast-Borrowing-Plugin/README.md

     * `ExplicitBinaryGTR` evolves the `root` via a Generalised Time-Reversible model.
 This model has a single `rate` parameter which defines the rate at which traits both can be birthed, and die.
     * `ExplicitBinaryStochasticDollo` evolves the `root` via a Stochastic-Dollo model of sequence evolution, which has both a `birth` rate of traits, and a separate `death` rate.
   * `missingModel` defines the model used to simulate missing data in the final alignment.
 Currently, this is non-optional and to not use it `rate` should be set to `0`.
-    * `MissingLanguageModel` - Languages are picked in a random binomal fashion at some `rate` to be converted to unknown date.
+    * `MissingLanguageModel` - Each language has a random binomial number of missing events, which convert random cognates in the language to `?`.
-    * `MissingMeaningClassModel` - Individual meaning classes are picked in a random binomal fashion at some `rate` which are converted to unknown data across all languages.
+    * `MissingMeaningClassModel` - Each meaning class has a random binomial number of missing events, which convert random cognates in the meaning class to `?`.

 ### The Output file